redfoxdb/.github/profile/README.md

 # 🦊 RedFox – Event Sourcing Solutions for Microsoft DocumentDB

-RedFox specializes in building high-performance, event-sourcing libraries for Microsoft DocumentDB with PostgreSQL, empowering developers to build scalable, event-driven applications with ease.
+RedFox specializes in building high-performance, event-sourcing libraries for Microsoft DocumentDB, empowering developers to build scalable, event-driven applications with ease.

 ## 🔥 Our Mission